Furmi37/Airline-Reservation-System/README.md

 - JSON

 ### Features
 Project in which you create users and tickets.
 You can reserve a ticket for plane, update user and ticket informations.
 Next function is showing ticket for user and showing all clients who have departure on the selected date.
-You can also delete the selected user, ticket or all of data.
+You can also delete the selected user and ticket.

 ### Requirements
 - Java [20]